Viewing a sample of web requests

 The sample of requests contains up to 100 requests that matched the criteria for a rule in the web ACL and another 100 requests for requests that didn't match any rules and had the web ACL default action applied.
 The requests in the sample come from all the protected resources that have received requests for your content in the previous three hours.

-When a web request matches all the criteria in a rule and the action for that rule is Count, AWS WAF continues inspecting the web request using the subsequent rules in the web ACL.
-Because of this, a web request could appear multiple times in the list of sampled requests.
+When a web request matches the criteria in a rule and the action for that rule doesn't terminate the request evaluation, AWS WAF continues inspecting the web request using the subsequent rules in the web ACL.
+Because of this, a web request could appear multiple times.
+For information about rule action behaviors, see Rule action.

 The CloudWatch metric name for the rule in the web ACL that matched the request.
 If a web request doesn't match any rule in the web ACL, this value is Default.